coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

     resistance, use whichever is better.
 -   Damage reduction 10/epic.
 If the creature already possesses Damage reduction, use whichever is better.
--   Spell resistance equal to the paragon creature's CR +25.
+-   Spell resistance equal to the paragon creature’s CR +25.
 If the creature already possesses spell resistance, use whichever is higher.
 -   Fast healing 20.
 If the creature already possesses fast healing, use whichever is better.
--   A paragon creature's natural weapons are treated as epic for the purpose of overcoming damage reduction.
+-   A paragon creature’s natural weapons are treated as epic for the purpose of overcoming damage reduction.

 **Saves:** The paragon creature gains a +10 insight bonus on all its